joehaddad1000/joehaddad1000/README.md

 # 💫 About Me:
-Hi there!
-I'm a student who loves to code in HTML, CSS, JS, C and C#.
-Don't ask me why I need so many languages, I just like to have fun.
-I'm here to create an awesome "About Me" bio that will make you want to be my friend.
-Or at least follow me.
-Or maybe just give me a star.
-Please?
+I’m a student who loves to code and create cool things!

 # 💻 Tech Stack: